 Though your dog might not be the most graceful of animals when he’s ready to go for a walk, a Great Dane offers up an engaging personality that matches his larger-than-life breed.
+His is tall and lean, making finding the perfect fitting harness a challenge when compared to other breeds.

 But when it comes to managing your dog’s behavior, especially when there are exciting things to see and do, you need to have a backup plan beyond obedience training.
-You’ll want to find a larger harness, because large dogs like the dane or the mastiff pretty much require giant “everything.”
+You’ll want to find a larger harness because large dogs like the dane or the mastiff pretty much require “giant everything.”

 - 1 Harnesses for Great Danes: Buyer’s Guide

-- 2 Our Favorite Harnesses For Great Danes
+- 2 Top Harnesses For Great Danes

 - 3 Frequently Asked Questions